 The LEP Board appoints its private sector representatives, including the Chair, in accordance with open recruitment processes which are set out in the LEP recruitment procedure (which also covers engagement with the business community in relation to the appointment of the LEP Chair, succession planning and induction arrangements for private sector representatives).
 The Recruitment Procedure can be downloaded here.

 The following document sets out arrangements for LEP Board members’ expenses.

 A summary of remuneration and expenses paid to LEP Board members can be found here:

 The LEP is committed to achieving diversity and promoting equality of opportunity and does all it can to ensure that no member of the public, service user, contractor or staff member working within a partner organisation will be unlawfully discriminated against.

-The LEP board have appointed Nic Greenan, LEP Board Member as Diversity Champion.
+The LEP board has appointed Kate Hainsworth, LEP Board Member as Diversity Champion.